Rain and Wind Theme... when Houston is flooding?

 Gossip on the Phone

 Everyone had something to say about phone gossip after an image of Norman Rockwell's, The Gossips.
 We had funny stories of party lines and all the problems.
 Mr. J had to explain to a young staff member who had joined our group, just what a party line was.
-She could not believe that he had 8 households connected to his family's party line!
+The young woman could not believe that he had 8 households connected to his family's party line!

 while she jabbered away, underneath the phone nook that was built into the wall.
 I could just picture her as a young girl, gabbing on and on while she continuously shifted position on her cushion... until she managed to tip over on the ottomon and the heavy phone came clunking down, breaking both of her brand new front teeth.